ALL EVENTS MARCH 23-31 HAVE BEEN CANCELLED DUE TO THE COVID-19 PREVENTION MEASURES AND SHELTER IN PLACE ORDER IN EFFECT IN CALIFORNIA

-Penelope at Her Stitching: The Process of Women’s Mythmaking
+Penelope at Her Loom: The Process of Women’s Mythmaking

 Thursday, March 5, 3:00-4:00 p.m., Newman Auditorium (Emeritus 1564)

-Myths are the narrative patterns that unite a group of people and provide individuals with the necessary experience, language, words, or stories that help them shape their lives and identities.
-Thus, mythmakers, who possess these keys, have the power to adjust, to manipulate, and to change these societies.
-However, for centuries, women were withheld from creating their own myths and truths.
-Those who could access the “word” imposed their own myths upon all “others.”
-However, women’s existence depends on their power to use the “word.”
-In this presentation, SRJC English Faculty Dr. Purnur Ozbirinci will argue that women can only exist as equals when their myths are retold and accepted equitably to link them to the contemporary social order.
-For this reason, it is our utmost duty to reveal the oppressive myths of the patriarchy to regain our own voice and to recreate our own myths.
+Sharing myths unites groups of people and provides individuals with the necessary experience, language, words, and stories to help them develop their identities and shape their lives.
+Thus, mythmakers, who possess these keys, have the power to influence, manipulate, and change societies.
+For centuries women were deterred from creating their own myths and shaping their lives.
+In this presentation, SRJC English Faculty Dr. Purnur Ozbirinci will argue that women can only exist as equals when their myths are retold and are rightfully accepted.
+It is our utmost duty to reveal the patriarchy's oppressive myths in order to regain our own voice, to create an equal standing in the contemporary social order, and to recreate our own myths.

 Art, Social Justice and the Radical Imaginary: A Talk by Favianna Rodriguez

 1:00-2:00 - Hands-on art workshop, Intercultural Center, Pioneer Hall